ArturoDent/command-alias/README.md

 * see `Requirements` above re: reload on changes.

 * Don't use the same command in multiple places in the settings.
+Vscode will flag as a JSON error.

 * If there are multiple vscode windows open with this extension running, they will all get the notification prompt to reload when making a `command alias` setting change in any one window.
 It has been my experience that it is sufficient to just reload the window where you made the settings changes.